20 -23 APRIL 2016

 by Luke Mullins and Lachlan Philpott

-Best New Australian Work, Best Actor, Best Director and Best Sound Design at the 2017 Sydney Theatre Awards
+Best New Australian Work, Best Actor, Best Director, Best Sound Design, Best Lighting Design (winner)

 “Kane and me were both rising stars.
 I was rising to the top of the hand-modelling world and Kane was doing his plays.
 Kane got his first action film and I became his double.
 We clicked.
 Everyone said so.”